ABA Banking Journal

 Farm Credit returns excess insurance funds to system banks

 In their presentation, titled “The latest developments in distressed agricultural lending,” Fielding and Donaldson will cover agricultural lending disputes from the past year, to provide insight into common pitfalls, practical solutions to resolve disputes and best practices for managing risk in agricultural loans.
-The goal is to teach attendees actionable strategies to enhance their lending practices and more effectively mitigate risks.
+The goal is to teach attendees strategies to enhance their lending practices and more effectively mitigate risks.

 Michael Fielding